stripe-archive/stripe-payments-demo/README.md

     stripe listen --project-name=stripe-payments-demo --forward-to http://localhost:8000/webhook

-Alternatively you can use the following shorthand command:
+Alternatively, you can use the following shorthand command:

     npm run webhook